abhishekumrawal/UIUC-ECE374B-SP23.github.io/_lectures/Lec8.md

 - c : Character under tape head
 - p : New state
 - d : Character to write under tape head
-- L: Move tape head left
+- L : Move tape head left

 <h5>Languages defined by a Turing Machine</h5>

 - A language L is recursively enumerable if L is the set of strings accepted by some Turing Machine.
-L = {L(M) | M some Turing machine}
+L = {L(M) \| M some Turing machine}
 - A language L is recursive (decidable) if L is the set of strings accepted by some Turing Machine that halts on every input.
-L = {L(M) | M some Turing machine that halts on all inputs}.
+L = {L(M) \| M some Turing machine that halts on all inputs}.

 <h4>Linear Bounded Automata</h4>